canter-alumina/bookish-parakeet/retro-files/notes.md

 Artificial Intelligence Code Review Big Data Kubernetes Great things never come from comfort zones.
 Parallel Processing Cache Invalidation
 Distributed Systems Scalability Docker Act as if what you do makes a difference.
 It does.
 Kubernetes JavaScript Docker Framework Parallel Processing Logging Monitoring Success usually comes to those who are too busy to be looking for it.
 API Gateway
+Parallel Processing Load Testing Multi-threading Agile Database Indexing Message Queue Scalability Serverless Deployment Kafka Quantum Computing If you can dream it, you can do it.